gbingol/macroland/readme.md

 ## MacroLand

 MacroLand is an extensible and configurable environment to host your Python scripts.
+It is designed by Gokhan Bingol, PhD (gbingol@hotmail.com).

 ## License
 MacroLand is licensed under the GNU General Public License (GPL) Version 3.

 &nbsp;

-## Design Goal
+## Objective

 Python has many libraries for different purposes.
 For example, a simple t-test can be performed in the following way: